KarolChlasta/nsp-model/README.md

 git pull --recurse-submodules
 # How to update the repo with submodule

-1) to refresh the submodules in nsp-code, from the parent directory (ecs-server) run: cd nsp-code cd ecs-server cd nsp-model git fetch
+# to refresh the submodules in nsp-code, from the parent directory (ecs-server) run:
+cd ecs-server
+cd nsp-model
+git fetch